Monitoring Bandwidth Usage¶

 Then select the interface.

-If overall per-interface usage is all that is required, there are built-in RRD graphs on pfSense, which can be found under Status > RRD Graphs.
+If overall per-interface usage is all that is required, there are built-in RRD graphs in pfSense software, which can be found under Status > RRD Graphs.

 If more detail is required, such as by client IP on the LAN interface, there is a package for bandwidthd that can be installed under System > Packages.
 Once installed, it appears under Diagnostics > BandwidthD.